 Let’s look at it this way; if formal shoes were artists, Oxfords would be the Picasso.
 These shoes are about as formal as you can get.

 The more number of designs added to an oxford, the less formal the shoe becomes.
-There are 6 basic types of oxford shoes by design;

 A wholecut oxford is one that is made from a single strip of leather.
 They are often carved from toe to ankle without a seam.